St. John of the Cross

 A Yearning of the Heart

-When he was 9 years old, John, his mother and his brother moved to Medina del Campo, a center for commerce and culture, not far from Valladolid.
-He attended the Colegio de los Doctrinos, while he carried out menial tasks for the nuns of the Church and Convent of the Maddalena.
-Later on, because of his exceptional qualities and intelligence, he was admitted first as a male nurse to the Hospital of the Conception, then to the newly founded Jesuit College at Medina del Campo.
+When he was 9 years old, John, his mother, and his brother moved to Medina del Campo, a center for commerce and culture not far from Valladolid.
+He attended the Colegio de los Doctrinos while he carried out menial tasks for the nuns of the Church and Convent of the Maddalena.
+Later on, because of his exceptional qualities and intelligence, he was admitted first as a male nurse to the Hospital of the Conception and then to the newly founded Jesuit College at Medina del Campo.

-He went to the College when he was 18.
-For three years, he studied humanities, classical languages and rhetoric.
+He went to college when he was 18.
+For three years, he studied humanities, classical languages, and rhetoric.
 Towards the end of his formation, John had a clear view of his vocation: he wanted to enter religious life.
 Among the many religious orders in Medina, he felt he was called to Carmel.

 The Carmelite Journey